Abschrift

 Speaker profiles

-Abschrift doesn't just separate speakers within one meeting — it remembers voices across meetings.
+Abschrift separates speakers within every meeting.
+Turn speaker recognition on, and it also remembers voices across meetings.
 This page explains how that works and how to keep your speaker list tidy.

 How voice memory works

-During processing, each remote speaker's voice gets a compact acoustic fingerprint (an embedding — not a recording).
-Abschrift compares new voices against your stored profiles: a match fills in the name automatically; a genuinely new voice becomes a new profile named “Speaker N”.
-All of this happens on your Mac; fingerprints live in ~/Abschrift/speakers.sqlite and never leave it.
+During processing, each remote speaker's voice gets a compact acoustic fingerprint — a set of numbers, not a recording.
+Abschrift compares new voices against your stored profiles.
+A match fills in the name automatically.
+A voice that matches no profile becomes a new profile named “Speaker N”.
+All of this happens on your Mac: fingerprints live in ~/Abschrift/speakers.sqlite and never leave it.

-Your own voice is special-cased: the microphone track is always attributed to You.
+Your own voice is a special case.
+The microphone track is always attributed to You.

 Renaming

 Open Speakers from the sidebar footer and type over a name.
-Renames propagate into all past meetings — transcript labels, the participants list, and search — so history always reflects what you know now.
-(Prose inside notes is only rewritten for auto-assigned “Speaker N” names; sentences mentioning real names are left untouched.)
+Renames propagate into all past meetings — transcript labels, the participants list, and search.
+History always reflects what you know now.
+Inside notes, only auto-assigned “Speaker N” names are rewritten.
+Sentences that mention real names stay untouched.

 Merging duplicates

-Occasionally one person ends up as two profiles (bad headset day, very short first appearance).
-Use Merge into… on the duplicate: the two voice fingerprints are combined, the duplicate disappears, and its past meetings are relabeled with the surviving name.
-Future meetings recognize the person more reliably after a merge — you gave Abschrift more voice evidence to work with.
+Occasionally one person ends up as two profiles — after a bad headset day, or a very short first appearance.
+Use Merge into… on the duplicate.
+The two voice fingerprints are combined, and the duplicate disappears.
+Its past meetings are relabeled with the surviving name.
+Future meetings recognize the person more reliably, because you gave Abschrift more voice evidence to work with.

 Deleting

 Deleting a profile removes the stored voice fingerprint.
-Past transcripts keep their labels; the person is simply treated as unknown next time (they'll re-appear as “Speaker N”).
+Past transcripts keep their labels.
+The person is treated as unknown next time and re-appears as “Speaker N”.
+That makes delete a safe reset button — including for a merge you regret.

 Tips for best results